 7. What legal restrictions apply to PUDs and HOAs?

-You should also note that it’s often difficult to modify the bylaws for HOAs and PUDs.
+You should note that it’s often difficult to modify these documents.

 If the board decides that it’s wise to amend regulations due to a major shift in local or state legislation, then it can take significant time to do so.

 Before purchasing a unit in a PUD, you will want to read all CCRs, bylaws and deed restrictions as these documents can govern how you may use, renovate or landscape your property.

 8. How do zoning regulations interact with PUDs?

 Cities often create special zoning districts to help facilitate the creation of PUDs.